-When it comes to being a brand ambassador, you might find yourself caught in the middle of some un-needed drama.
-All you need to do is stay polite, humble and let your account be a reflection of your values.
+When you become a brand ambassador, you may find yourself caught in the middle of some unneeded drama.
+All you need to do is stay polite, humble, and let your account be a reflection of your values.

 15. Don’t take shortcuts.

 You might be thinking:

 “Why can’t I just buy followers?
 And likes?
 And comments?”

 I’ll tell you why.